We are transforming the care of critically ill patients

 The African Critical Illness Outcomes Study is continent wide, and investigates the prevalence of critical illness, the provision of EECC to critically ill patients and their outcomes.

-We are carrying out a quantitative observational study of critical illness in 200 hospitals across Africa, starting with a rapid, efficient point-prevalence assessment of all adult patients admitted to the hospitals.
+It’s a quantitative observational study of critical illness in 200 hospitals across Africa, starting with a rapid, efficient point-prevalence assessment of all adult patients admitted to the hospitals.

 This study assessed whether the introduction of a vital signs directed therapy protocol improved acute care and reduced mortality in an Intensive Care Unit (ICU) in Tanzania.